Get the fastest Maine corporation formation online with worry-free services and support to start your business

 You can file your Statement of Intention to Do Business Under an Assumed or Fictitious Name for $125 for an assumed name and $40 for a fictitious name.

-Your Maine corporation will be required to appoint a board of directors in charge of looking out for your company’s best interests.
+The state requires your Maine corporation to appoint a board of directors in charge of looking out for your company’s best interests.
 However, the law allows for the board of directors to vote to do away with the board and be managed by the shareholders.
 Maine legislature specifies that no corporation in Maine can install a board containing less than three directors.

-Your corporation’s directors are not required to be residents of Maine or shareholders in the company.
-Maine also lays out a fair number of guidelines regarding how directors are expected to handle their responsibilities.
+The law doesn’t require your corporation’s directors to be residents of Maine or shareholders in the company.
+Maine also lays out numerous guidelines for how directors are expected to handle their responsibilities.

-Once you have selected your directors, you need to designate which one will function as your “incorporator” by signing the Articles of Incorporation.
+Once you’ve selected your directors, you need to designate which one will function as your “incorporator” by signing the Articles of Incorporation.
 This incorporator might be yourself, a director from your board, or a shareholder.

 A registered agent functions as the official point of contact between your corporation and the state government.
 Registered agents might be single individuals or other professional entities.
 These individuals or entities receive important legal correspondence between your corporation and Maine.